-About 90% of CO2 emitted by Seven & i Holdings Group companies is attributable to the use of energy for in-store lighting, store signboards, and air conditioning, which are all indispensable for the operation of its stores.
-Therefore, we aim not only to control our environmental impact increase proportionately to the increase in store numbers and size, and the enhancement of products and services, but to reduce electricity service charges by installing energy reducing equipment such as LED illumination and solar panels when we open new stores or refurbish existing ones.
+About 90% of CO2 emitted by Seven & i Group companies is attributable to the use of energy for in-store lighting, store signboards, and air conditioning, which are all indispensable for the operation of its stores.
+Therefore, we aim to control our environmental impact increase proportionately to the increase in store numbers and size and the enhancement of products and services by installing energy reducing equipment such as LED illumination and solar panels when we open new stores or refurbish existing ones.

 SEJ has signed a comprehensive agreement with Iwatani Corporation regarding the installation of hydrogen stations together with convenience stores.
-The companies opened two stores with hydrogen stations in Ikegami, Ota-ku, Tokyo Metropolis and Kariya City, Aichi Prefecture in February 2016.
+In March 2017, the companies opened a store with a hydrogen station in Sendai, Miyagi Prefecture, bringing the total number of hydrogen-station stores to three with the existing stores in Ikegami, Ota-ku, Tokyo Metropolis and Kariya City, Aichi Prefecture.

-Looking ahead, we will install pure hydrogen fuel cells at the stores with hydrogen stations and conduct a trial test on the environmental impact reduction to verify the potential for the use of fuel cells in retail stores.
-Moreover, the project also aims to promote the creation of "close-by, convenient stores" that are closely tied to local communities, while creating sites that can serve as social infrastructure able to provide products, services, and clean energy at a single point.
+Looking ahead, we will install pure hydrogen fuel cells at the 7-Eleven stores with hydrogen stations and conduct a trial test on the environmental impact reduction to verify the potential for the use of fuel cells in stores.
+The project also aims to promote the creation of "close-by, convenient stores" that are closely tied to local communities, while creating sites that can serve as social infrastructure able to provide products, services, and clean energy at a single point.

 This project is the largest scale introduction of EV and PHV chargers ever attempted in Japan.
-The initiative aims to increase the convenience of the commercial facilities and establish a pattern for using EVs and PHVs of charging them while shopping, as well as to contribute to the realization of a low-carbon society by promoting the spread of environmentally friendly, next-generation cars.
+The initiative aims to increase the convenience of the commercial facilities and establish a pattern for using EVs and PHVs of charging them while shopping.
+It also aims to contribute to the realization of a low-carbon society by promoting the spread of environmentally friendly, next-generation cars.